Roam-the-Permaweb/roam-web/README.md

-# Roam v0.2.0
+# Roam v0.3.0

-> A beautifully crafted, shuffle-play interface for exploring the infinite Permaweb with **AR.IO Wayfinder integration**.
+> A beautifully crafted, shuffle-play interface for exploring the infinite Permaweb with **AR.IO Wayfinder Core 1.0.0** and **ArNS discovery**.

-**Roam** is a premium, mobile-first PWA that lets you discover random Arweave content—images, videos, music, websites, documents, and ArFS files—through an elegant, Apple-inspired interface with **verified content delivery**.
+**Roam** is a premium, mobile-first PWA that lets you discover random Arweave content—images, videos, music, websites, documents, ArFS files, and ArNS names—through an elegant, Apple-inspired interface with **verified content delivery**.
 Just tap "Next" and let serendipity guide your digital journey through the **secure, verified Permaweb**.

 **Pure, decentralized content discovery with cryptographic verification.**